 A new group investors took over the circuit and with financial help from telecom provider A1, the circuit was modernised.
 The new circuit was opened in 1996 and was renamed to A1-Ring.
 But the flow of the old Österreichring was completely destroyed!
-All fast corners where gone which makes the A1-ring a stop and go circuit.
+The so called Westschleife (West Loop) was abandoned and all fast corners where gone, which makes the A1-Ring a stop and go circuit.

 The new connection.
 In front a very slow corner, unfortunately there where plenty slow corners at the A1-Ring.

 In 1997 Formula 1 returned to Austria after nine years of absence.
 But after seven Grand Prix the contract was not renewed, so the last Austrian Grand Prix was in 2003.
 The official reason to leave Austria was the ban on tobacco advertisement in the European Union.

 Other sources tell that Austria was not lucrative enough for Formula 1.
 "Races will only be allocated into countries which will be in the best interests of the teams, manufacturers and sponsors" Ecclestone said.
 So it looked that the 2003 Grand Prix of Austria should have been the one last ever...

 In 2004 the A1-Ring was bought by Red Bull boss Dietrich Mateschitz.
 He had ambitious plans to rebuilt the race track to a sort of theme park.
 There should come a hotel, kart track, racing school and much more.

 Also the old part of the original Österreichring should be reconnected to the circuit!
 Assuming that all permissions have been granted they start to demolish the old buildings.

 But after protests of the owner of a neighbouring domain, the Austrian environment Council did not agreed the permissions and the works had to stop.
 What remained was a half demolished circuit!